Updated on October 2018

 Despite a new area of transparency it's still possible to protect your privacy and to not publicly disclose private information; this should be prepared and accompanied by professionals.

-Automatic exchange of financial information is a world premiere, this suppose loopholes and dangers unknown from the ones whom are implementing such measure.
+Automatic exchange of financial information is a world premiere, this suppose loopholes and dangers unknown from the ones whom are implementing such measures.

 Protecting privacy is nowadays participating de facto to an exodus going from one country to another, but although there is many mirages and wrong information (most of them linked to trust and company accounts) there is also opportunities to create a new life and a new business model and to stop being the slaves of confiscatory governments.